Key takeaways

 - 1US business bank account.
 Mercury and Relay are the most common choices for non-residents.
 Both will ask for the EIN confirmation letter (CP 575), your formation documents, and a valid passport.
 Expect verification to take 2 to 7 business days.

 - 2Payment processing.
 Stripe, PayPal, and Wise Business all require the EIN on their onboarding form.
-Stripe Atlas uses your EIN to open a connected Mercury or Brex account automatically.
+Stripe Atlas integrates with banking partners (Mercury, Brex, and Novo); some let you apply before your EIN is issued, with the rest of the verification completed once the EIN arrives.

 - 3Annual IRS filings.
 Mark your calendar for Form 5472 + pro forma 1120, due every April 15, even with zero revenue.
 Missing this filing triggers a $25,000 penalty per form.